Medical questions & health advice by board certified doctors

-"Is 50 mg of Zoloft safe in pregnancy?
+"Is 50 mg of Zoloft safe in pregnancy?"

 I am a 37 year old planning on starting a family and currently taking 50 mgs of zoloft for anxiety.
 I have been on zoloft for 11 years.
 My Dr. would like me to reduce the dosage gradually and get off of it as I am experiencing anxiety and feel as if the zoloft has stopped working.
 I fear withdrawl symptoms and am very weary.
 Any advice would be appreciated.

 The risk of having birth defects and other serious problems with the baby are low with all the SSRIs.
 The most common side effect is that a large percentage of babies will have minor withdrawal symptoms (jitteriness, fussiness) after they are born from no longer having the SSRI around.
 However, it sounds like your doctor may not want you to continue the Zoloft, and so this might not be an issue for you.
 However, the fact that you are experiencing significant anxiety means that your anxiety is not well controlled, and you need to talk to your doctors about potential changes to your medicines to help with this.
 If you do decide to stop the Zoloft, you should come down on the dose slowly as directed by your doctor to avoid any potential withdrawal symptoms, which are generally minor but can be unpleasant.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.